 Authors: Lam Chun Fai & Hing Chao

 About the Translator: Viktor Nordgren been training Hung Kyun since 2002.
 He started to learn from Mattias Lindh Sifu in Umeå, Sweden.
-Viktor has been practising under Raymond Wong since 2010.
+Viktor has been practicing under Raymond Wong since 2010.
 Håkan Andersson, Viktor’s Sihing, started training under Mattias in 2001 and under master Wong in 2010 as well.
-Viktor is an author of excellent English translation of Lam Sai Wing’s Taming the Tiger Manual, available in our PHK Eshop HERE.
+Viktor is an author of an excellent English translation of Lam Sai Wing’s Taming the Tiger Manual, available in our PHK Eshop HERE.

 Note: Please also see Pavel Macek Sifu’s article about “Traveller Monk’s Staff” (Hang Je Paang).

 If you like the article and if you want to support our work, please add your comment, click “tweet” or “like”.
 Your support will help us and encourage us to publish and share more articles and videos in the future!